 It’s a balance.

-It’s the easiest and only way I know to prevent overspending.
+Believe it or not, it’s the easiest and only way I know to prevent overspending.

 1. Write Down All Your Expenses